bandemicboyz/Live-Face-Detection/README.md

 Alongside the main code I will also be including a "helper" file containing methods for visualization to help understand how some of the functionalities operate on each image.
 These code blocks can easily be implemented into the main code.

+In my use case I only collected ninety images which I split into testing, training, and validation sets manually.
+If a different method is desired by whoever is using this you are welcome to leverage a sklearn train test split.

 Built using libraries numpy,tensorflow,labelme,albumentation,uuid,json,time,matplotlib and opencv.